isekai-sh/isekai-comfy-node/README.md

 **Behavior:**

 - **Batch Completion**: Generates ALL images for Item A before moving to Item B
-- **State Persistence**: Maintains state across multiple executions within a session
+- **State Persistence**: State is bound to `batch_id` - different batch IDs maintain separate counters
 - **Auto-Reset**: After all items complete, automatically cycles back to the first item
-- **Session-Scoped**: State clears when ComfyUI restarts
+- **Auto-Cleanup**: State clears automatically when ComfyUI restarts (stored in temp directory)
 - **Smart Progress**: Shows both item progress and overall completion
+- **Multi-Batch Support**: Run multiple independent batches by using different batch IDs

 **Use Cases:**